|Elliott Sound Products||Project 33|

 |3 kHz||33 nF|

-The resistor should be left at 100k for all frequencies.
+The input resistors (R1 and R2) should be left at 100k for all frequencies.
+While it is possible to reduce the detection threshold by using a lower value, that makes the requirements of the filter more critical, and can easily make detection worse rather than 'better'.
 Do not use a conventional electrolytic capacitor for C1, because any small reverse bias will eventually ruin it.
 You may discover that with some types of music (especially if at high volume) may cause the circuit to false trigger.
-If this happens, increase the value of C1, up to a maximum of 47uF.
+If this happens, increase the value of C1, up to a maximum of 47µF.
 Anything higher than this will slow down the response unacceptably.

 Do not be tempted to use miniature relays, because if the normal AC speaker signal is too far in excess of the relay contact rating, the contacts may become welded together - this will almost certainly happen if the DC rating is too low.
 You also need to consider that contact resistance is additional resistance in the speaker lead and may affect damping (albeit very marginally) and will introduce some small power loss, and the miniature types will not be suitable in this regard.